Eczema

 Eczema patients may be allergic to dust mites.
 Allergens from their droppings and dead bodies collect in bedding, furnishings and house dust, then irritate skin, airways and eyes on contact.

 When eczema is already flaring, dust mite allergens can worsen the problem.
 Encase your bed’s pillows and mattress with allergen-proof covers to put a barrier between you and the dust mites.
-Wash linens weekly and vacuum carpets, floors and furnishings with a HEPA vacuum.
+Wash linens weekly in hot water and vacuum carpets, floors and furnishings with a HEPA vacuum.

 Environmental Allergies